koslab/PlatoCDP/README.rst

 -------------

 PlatoCDP is a system for knowledge management, data management, and data visualization platform.
-Built on top of Plone, it provides full featured CMS capabilities provided by Plone, alongside additional functionalities such as
+Built on top of Plone, it provides full featured CMS capabilities provided by Plone such as its powerful content type system, search engine, various integration capabilities, alongside additional functionalities as listed below:

 * Data Visualization dashboards (TBD)
 * Data Visualization maps (TBD)